 The Middle Ages in Europe saw a lull in fragrance use as it had been deemed frivolous by the church.
 The rest of the world however continued with its love affair of scent with many cultures using it to both anoint their bodies and perfume the environment around them.
 In China fragrance was infused into many aspects of daily life including stationery and ink, whilst Arabic countries continued with their scientific exploration into extracting and capturing the scent of new raw materials.

 The 11th century Crusades ignited a fragrance renaissance in Medieval Europe when knights returned with bottles of rose water and new techniques to make perfume stolen from the invaded territories.
-The spread of plagues during this period led to the theory of miasma which theorised that disease particles were suspended in the air where foul smells were present.
+The spread of plagues during this period led to the theory of miasma which theorized that disease particles were suspended in the air where foul smells were present.
 Similar to the Greek practice of using fragrance to banish disease, it became the norm in Medieval Europe to carry portable scent vessels such as pomanders to perfume the air around you and ward off infection.
-The alcohol based scents we know today were first popularised in Medieval Italy where a 95% proof heavily scented clear liquid was created from distillation vapours.
-This water called aqua mirabilus (marvellous water), led to liquid perfumes replacing solid variations and saw Italy become the centre of the perfume industry for centuries.
+The alcohol based scents we know today were first popularized in Medieval Italy where a 95% proof heavily scented clear liquid was created from distillation vapors.
+This water called aqua mirabilus (marvelous water), led to liquid perfumes replacing solid variations and saw Italy become the center of the perfume industry for centuries.

 Catherine de Medici is credited with bringing the art of perfumery to France when she moved her personal perfumer to Grasse after after her King Henry II in 1533, starting a cultural phenomenon in the process.
 To this day Grasse is still the capital of the perfume world, with the most luxurious scents for a huge array of top perfume and home fragrance brands crafted in the region.
 King Louis XIV further cemented France as the perfume capital through his love of fragrances to mask his fear of bathing (water was thought to spread disease at this time).
 He is understood to have had perfumers create a new scent each day for him to wear and the rest of the French nobility soon sought to have their own unique scents made too.